Proteinea/sampling-analysis/README.md

 ## 3) Generating Sequences Using the Fine-tuned/Pre-trained Model
 Providing you are through with fine-tuning/pre-training your model from scratch, you can now use it for generation.
 With this regard, run the "ProtGPT2_generate.py" attached script.
 Do not forget to specify the directories of both the model and tokenizer (e.g., do u already have the model on ur machine? do you need to load it from a bucket first? etc.).
-Furthermore, the directory to the input dataset should denote the excluded test set to be used for prompting.
+Furthermore, the directory to the input dataset should denote the excluded test set to be used for prompting. <br>
+If you want to test models that already finished training, feel free to use mine: <br>
+    (i) the finetuned model can be found in s3://wafaa-proteinea-bucket/protgpt2_finetune_gfp_2 (ii) the model trained from scratch can be found in s3://wafaa-proteinea-bucket/protgpt2_pretrain_gfp